aryehjc/GlycanApplication2022_Version3/README.md

 Add login, security etc, fix CSS

 Headers must be same as listed classes headings in whitelist error for CSV upload.
+Adding dynamic headers!
+getters and setters have to be capital (first letter) even with lowercase java classes.